dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

 The rest of the install_tomcat function is the same:
-(The for idx loop and the for attemp loop (inside of the for idx loop) terminates below)
+(The for idx loop and the for attempt loop (inside of the for idx loop) terminates below)

 ```